hydra3333/h3333_python_cross_compile_script_v100/docker/app/README.md

 # for use in building ffmpeg
 # in a NEW disposable/re-usable docker container

-This is important:  "-v D:/VM:/VM"  in the docker commandline since it permits copying of a newly built ffmpeg executables to the host machine.
+0. Setup - This is important:  "-v D:/VM:/VM"  in the docker commandline since it permits copying of a newly built ffmpeg executables to the host machine.

-0. Setup - outside Docker, first ensure that the files in the git subfolder /docker/app/ are copied to a place where the docker scripts can  copy them from.
-Example of this not shown.
+Outside Docker, first ensure that the files in our git subfolder ```/docker/app/``` are copied to a place where the docker scripts can  copy them from.
+An example of this not shown.
-In the instructions below we had copied then to ```D:\VM\docker\app``` ... and notice that inside the docker container ```/VM``` is mapped to ```D:/VM``` via the docker ```RUN``` commandline.
+In the instructions below, we had already copied the files to ```D:\VM\docker\app``` ... notice that inside the docker container ```/VM``` will thus be mapped to ```D:/VM``` via the docker ```RUN``` commandline.

 1. Create a new docker container based on ubuntu in the public repository